Achievable logoAchievable logo

 • Width: Broad vs. narrow

-1. Broad external – The athlete assesses the situation by looking at the environment and various elements within it.
+1. Broad external - The athlete assesses the situation by scanning the environment and multiple elements within it.

 2. Broad internal - The athlete processes information and develops a strategy.